The Hidden Side Effects of Colouring Shampoo You Should Know

 Safe during pregnancy Generally safer β€” check for PPD/resorcinol absence Not recommended in first trimester β€” consult GP

-Commitment level Low β€” colour fades naturally, easy to change shade High β€” permanent; requires colour correction to remove
+Commitment level Low β€” colour fades naturally, easy to change shade High β€” permanent; requires correction to remove

 Cost per use Low β€” $25–$50 per product lasting 8–12 uses Higher β€” salon cost $80–$200+ every 6–8 weeks